Here's what we'll cover

 This is why medication choice is individualized.

-How Doctors Choose Between GLP-1 Options
+How Doctors Choose Between GLP-1 Options?

 Healthcare providers consider many factors when recommending a GLP-1 receptor agonist.